mohan-slack/Automation-script/Automation/README.md

 ---
 Shell Scripting-README.md

-#Jenkins Job Trigger and Monitor Script
+# Jenkins Job Trigger and Monitor Script for blueprint-azure-state-tools

 This Bash script interacts with a Jenkins server to trigger and monitor jobs based on an input file.

-##Prerequisites
+## Prerequisites

 1. **Bash Shell**: This script is written in Bash, so you need a Unix-like environment to run it.
 If you’re on Windows, you can use WSL (Windows Subsystem for Linux) or Git Bash.